CMP Dataset (Version 3.1)

 - Overall goodness of fit was assessed with Brier’s score, representing the mean squared error between outcomes and predictions.^5^

-For cardiothoracic units, the c index (area under the ROC curve) was 0.917 (95% confidence interval 0.910 to 0.924).
+The c index (area under the ROC curve) was 0.917 (95% confidence interval 0.915 to 0.918).
 Calibration was qualitatively very good (see below).
-Brier’s score was 0.039.
-The ROC curve and calibration plot are shown below:
+Brier’s score was 0.075.
+These compare favourably with values of the c index and Brier’s score 0.891 and 0.103 from the original development data and 0.885 and 0.108 from previous external validation.^1^ The ROC curve and calibration plot are shown below:

 ### Calculation of funnel plots